sporto/elm-tutorial/en/08-edit/04-commands.md

             |> Http.fromJson memberDecoder ➎
 ```

 ➊ Encodes the given player, converting the record to a `Value`.
+A `Value` in this context is a type that encapsulates a JavaScript value (number, string, null, boolean, array, object).

-➋ `Encode.encode` converts the `Value` to a string.
+➋ `Encode.encode` converts the `Value` to a Json string.
 Similar to `JSON.stringify` in JavaScript. `0` indicates the indentation on the resulting string.
 <http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Json-Encode#encode>